 Correspondents for Germany

-Federal Court of Justice clarifies criteria in determining the protected subject matter of a registered design
+Federal Court of Justice clarifies criteria for right of private prior use

 Bristows LLP London